 Can a Judge Deny a Divorce

 In New York, although uncommon, there are instances where divorce denial occurs.
 The primary reason behind this is usually one party’s unwillingness to complete the necessary paperwork.
 On occasion, judges may also refuse to grant a divorce if the filing party fails to provide substantial evidence to support their claims.
-For example, if you allege infidelity as the grounds for divorce but cannot provide proof, the court may reject your request to dissolve the marriage.
+Most uncontested divorces proceed under no-fault grounds (DRL §170(7), ‘irretrievable breakdown’), so proving adultery or other fault is usually unnecessary.
+If you do plead a fault ground without adequate proof, a judge can deny it, but you can typically refile on no-fault grounds.

 Nevertheless, a denial of divorce does not mean that the situation is a dead end.
 If one party refuses to sign the paperwork, the other party still has the option to petition for a contested divorce.
 Although this may prolong the process, following proper legal procedures can still lead to a divorce even without the agreement of the estranged spouse.